• Skip to primary navigation

 For the spritzing:

-I like to use the sauce from my Crock Pot Pulled Pork (a low-FODMAP BBQ sauce), and Kinder’s Sugar-Free Roasted Garlic which is keto friendly.
+My favorite healthy BBQ sauce for ribs is homemade!
+Try my sugar-free Backyard BBQ Sauce, or my low-FODMAP Barbecue Sauce.
+Both are made without ketchup, and oh so delicious.
+For store-bought brands, I like Kinder's Sugar-Free Roasted Garlic which is keto friendly.
 Or use a keto and FODMAP- friendly BBQ sauce from Fody Foods such as their Unsweetened Chipotle BBQ Sauce.

 To sauce or not to sauce